PixelDog/mTrade/README.md

 OR

-You can some data with f3 using the mock method, example:
+You can create some data with f3 using the mock method, example:

 // send some mock data